-Real Housewives of New York’s Luann de Lesseps Slams Former Castmate Alex McCord
+Real Housewives Of New York’s Luann de Lesseps Slams Former Castmate Alex McCord

 “Borgata feels like home to me almost because I did my music video for ‘Chic C’est La Vie here,” she said in a backstage interview.

-“It’s such a great room, great ambiance, and the crowd is always fantastic at Borgata.”
+“It’s such a great room, great ambiance, and the crowd is always fantastic at Borgata,” she added.

 De Lesseps also held a live Q&A session during the show, during which an audience member asked her to reveal her least favorite housewife.